vuejs/v2.vuejs.org/src/support-vuejs/index.md

 If you run a business and are using Vue in a revenue-generating product, it makes business sense to sponsor Vue development: **it ensures the project that your product relies on stays healthy and actively maintained.** It can also help your exposure in the Vue community and makes it easier to attract Vue developers.

+If you are a business that is building core products using Vue.js, I am also open to conversations regarding custom sponsorship / consulting arrangements.
+[Get in touch on Twitter](https://twitter.com/youyuxi).

 If you are an individual user and have enjoyed the productivity of using Vue, consider donating as a sign of appreciation - like buying me coffee once in a while :)

-As of now I am exploring the possibility of working on Vue.js fulltime - if you are a business that is building core products using Vue.js, I am also open to conversations regarding custom sponsorship / consulting arrangements.
-[Get in touch on Twitter](https://twitter.com/youyuxi).